Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.lrange(...)

-Get a list of elements in a list structure (without popping), parameters are as follows:
+Get a list of elements within a list structure (without popping).
+Parameters are as follows:

 Type |